-David C. Page is the Director of the Whitehead Institute for Biomedical Research, Professor of Biology at MIT, and an Investigator of the Howard Hughes Medical Institute.
+David C. Page is a Member of the Whitehead Institute for Biomedical Research, Professor of Biology at MIT, and an Investigator of the Howard Hughes Medical Institute.
+Page served as Director and President of Whitehead Institute from 2005-2020.
 A graduate of Swarthmore College, he earned his MD from Harvard Medical School and the Harvard-MIT Health Sciences and Technology program.
 He joined the Whitehead Institute, as the first Whitehead Fellow, in 1984.

 Page’s laboratory explores fundamental differences between males and females in health and disease, both within and beyond the reproductive tract.

 Page’s honors include a MacArthur Prize Fellowship, Science magazine’s Top Ten Scientific Advances of the Year (1992 and 2003), the Francis Amory Prize of the American Academy of Arts and Sciences, and the March of Dimes Prize in Developmental Biology.
 He is a Member of the National Academy of Sciences, the National Academy of Medicine, and the American Academy of Arts and Sciences.